Johnny Oates: Honors

 Oates was named American League Manager of the Year in 1996 when he led the Rangers to their first playoff berth in franchise history, winning the American League West Division.
 He won the Sporting News American League Manager of the Year Award that year (and also when he was managing the Orioles in 1993).

 His uniform number 26 was retired by the Rangers on August 5, 2005.
 It was only the second number retired by the Rangers, following the 34 of Nolan Ryan.
 During the 2005 season, a commemorative patch was worn on all Ranger uniforms and a sign was hung on the outfield wall in his honor.
 Prior to Game 3 of the 2010 American League Division Series against the Tampa Bay Rays, his eight-year-old grandson, Johnny Oates II, threw out the ceremonial first pitch.

 Oates was posthumously inducted into the Baltimore Orioles Hall of Fame on August 7, 2010.
 That same year, Buck Showalter had honored his friend Oates by choosing the number '26' as he took over management of the Baltimore Orioles.

 Oates was inducted into the Virginia Tech Sports Hall of Fame in 1983.
 He was inducted into the Virginia Sports Hall of Fame (the state-wide organization) in 2003.

 Personal life

 Oates was considering returning to managing when he was diagnosed with an aggressive brain tumor, glioblastoma multiforme.
 Doctors gave Oates only about a year to live, but he survived for over three years—enough time to attend his daughter's wedding, his grandchild's birth, and his induction into the Texas Rangers Hall of Fame at The Ballpark in Arlington.
 During the ceremony at The Ballpark, he was given a standing ovation as Oates, weakened by the cancer and its treatment, required the help of his wife Gloria and a cane to walk.

-Oates succumbed to the tumor at age 58 at Virginia Commonwealth University Medical Center in Richmond on Christmas Eve 2004.
+Oates died at age 58 at Virginia Commonwealth University Medical Center in Richmond on Christmas Eve 2004.